19hours/sg-statutes/Acts/Penal Code.md

 [62/73; 51/2007]

-Illustration

-(a)
+Illustrations

-Ashoots atZwith intention to kill him, under such circumstances that, if death ensued,Awould be guilty of murder.Ais liable to punishment under this section.
+(a)Ashoots atZwith intention to kill him, under such circumstances that, if death ensued,Awould be guilty of murder.Ais liable to punishment under this section.

-(b)

-A, with intention of causing the death of a child of tender years, throws the child into a river.Ahas committed the offence defined by this section, although the death of the child does not ensue.
+(b)A, with intention of causing the death of a child of tender years, throws the child into a river.Ahas committed the offence defined by this section, although the death of the child does not ensue.

-(c)

-A, intending to murderZ, buys a gun and loads it.Ahas not yet committed the offence.Afires the gun atZ.
+(c)A, intending to murderZ, buys a gun and loads it.Ahas not yet committed the offence.Afires the gun atZ.
 He has committed the offence defined in this section; and if by such firing he woundsZ, he is liable to the punishment provided by the latter part of this section.

-(d)

-A, intending to murderZby poison, purchases poison and mixes the same with food which remains inA’s keeping;Ahas not yet committed the offence defined in this section.Aplaces the food onZ’s table or delivers it toZ’s servants to place it onZ’s table.
+(d)A, intending to murderZby poison, purchases poison and mixes the same with food which remains inA’s keeping;Ahas not yet committed the offence defined in this section.Aplaces the food onZ’s table or delivers it toZ’s servants to place it onZ’s table.
 A has committed the offence defined in this section.

 [51/2007]